 Not a bad cabinet makeover at all.

-I am actually happier with the actual outcome than I was with my original vision!
+I am actually happier with this outcome than I was with my original vision!
 Yay!

 It was a thrift store find…. $20!
-We recently put the TV over the fireplace and I had been looking for awhile, a long while, for something to house our cable box, etc.
+At that time, we had recently put the TV over the fireplace (we’ve since changed that too… here) and I had been looking for a while, a long while, for something to house our cable box, etc.

 This was a pretty good find for that, I think.
 Maybe not ideal or what I totally had in mind but it would work.

 The door was not even attached when I bought it.
 Easy to see why!

 So I brought it home with the idea of painting the bottom and sanding/restaining the top.

 That was going well until I sanded…uh oh.